wechaty/docusaurus/_posts/2017-09-20-add-wechaty-doc.md

 Then, all done!

-# How to add jsdoc when contributing
+# To Contributor: How to add jsdoc when contributing

 For other developers, I tried my best to make it easier to add doc, just the following 2 steps:
-1. add jsdoc in your code like the following shows.
+### 1. Add jsdoc in your code like the following shows.
 ```
 /** This is a description of the foo function. */
 function foo() {
 }
 ```
-2. run the following command
+### 2. Run the following command
 ```
 npm run doc
 ```